-Hungry Mother State Park is a 5.9 mile moderately trafficked loop trail located near Marion, VA that features a lake and is rated as moderate.
+Hungry Mother State Park is a 5.9 mile moderately trafficked loop trail located near Marion, Virginia that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash